-- Culture audits/assessments.
 Take stock of the current culture and how the values, norms, and behaviors of your workplace either help or hinder diverse leadership development.

-- Listening sessions.
 Make it possible for your developing leaders to express how they experience the culture, what their personal work environment is like, and what they need from the organization to foster inclusivity and belonging.

-- Focus on inclusivity and belonging.
 Coach your people on inclusive behaviors, such as how to run inclusive meetings, building trust and belonging, working toward shared goals, leaning into discomfort, and developing a willingness to change.

-- Identify and nurture top talent.
 Once you decide to invest in building diverse leaders, develop strategies for identifying and helping diverse high-potentials push through barriers and exert influence in effective ways.

-- Address skills gaps.
 These gaps are among the biggest obstacles to advancing your high-potential talent.
 Conduct assessments and implement group workshops or clinics, peer coaching sessions, individual coaching, or conferences.

-- A push/pull approach.
 “Pull” from your dominant leadership group by assigning them as advisors to the development cohort, and “push” from diverse groups in mid-level positions by developing skills and knowledge of how to navigate the company.

-- Create sponsorship and Advocates.
 Everything cascades from true ownership.
 For DEI initiatives to succeed, your leaders must take ownership of their successful execution and integration into your culture, working to mentor and sponsor across differences to ensure that diversity and belonging come to fruition.

-Inclusive Leadership Pipelines
+Building Inclusive, Diverse Leadership Pipelines